jiajun-c/Ti-SPH/README.md

 # Ti-SPH

-This is the graducation design of me.
+This is my graduation project

 ## 1. Project structure